gesture-based-ui-development/voice-controlled-millionaire/README.md

 3. Implement game logic compatible to showcase technologies.
 4. Present the final product.

+When we were first thinking of ideas for a project, we thought it would be interesting to see if we could develop an application that doesn't use a traditional control method (hands).
+We discussed and researched the viability of a couple of ideas but eventually decided on <b> Windows Speech Recognition</b> as it was something we had never used before as well as being something that wouldn't require any additional expensive hardware or complicated setup.

+We wanted the game to be <b> accessible</b>, <b>easy to use</b> and most of all <b>FUN!</b>.

+Our original idea for a voice controlled game was a puzzle game.
+We though this idea was interesting but upon doing some testing, when you made a mistake and attempted speech to correct this was very frustrating.
+Therefore, we wanted a game that was not overly complicated gameplay wise but where there was also a compelling and interesting reason to use voice.

+We envisioned a group of people being able to sit back and relax and play the game on a large or small screen together and being able to enjoy the handsfree, minimal setup our game requires.

 ## How to play
-If you haven't played <i>"Who Wants To Be A Millionaire Before"</i>and don't know how to play, don't worry as the game is simple.
+If you haven't played _Who Wants To Be A Millionaire_ before and don't know how to play, don't worry as the game is simple.

-The player is presented with <b>One</b> question and <b>Four</b> questions labeled A,B,C and D.
+The player is presented with <b>One</b> question and <b>Four</b> answers labelled A,B,C and D.

 The player must attempt to answer the question correctly.
-There are 15 questions in total and the questions will incremently get harder as the game progresses.
+After selecting an answer a final answer screen will appear prompting the user to confirm their choice.
+The correct choice will advance the user to the next question and increase their position on the scoreboard.
+There are 15 questions in total and the questions will incrementally get harder as the game progresses.

 A breakdown of the prizes to be won from answering a certain amount of questions can be found below.

 <center><img src="https://user-images.githubusercontent.com/22448079/55954459-a499da80-5c56-11e9-8d7b-63e0808a3de9.png" alt="drawing" width="200"/></center>

+****

-## Research
+# Research
 ### Initial Research on Gesture Consideration
 Once we initially received the project brief we started looking into our options on what gesture technology to use.
 We decided it would be best to build an application that showcases the technology rather than developing an over complicated game that would just uses the technology for the sake of it.
 After investigating the powers and functionality of the available technologies we came to the conclusion that a quiz style game contains all the features needed to explore these technologies and their implementations.